orangecertcc/security-research/README.md

 The disclosure of vulnerabilities are all in the form of security advisories, which can be browsed in the [Security Advisories](https://github.com/orangecertcc/security-research/security/advisories?state=published) page.

+## Simulations

+This sub-folder contains several simulations performed by Orange researchers and auditors.

 ## Proof of Concepts

 Accompanying proof-of-concept code will be used to demonstrate the security vulnerabilities.